MaLION

 MEN IN GROUPS

-We follow the structure of Ovid’s classic tale, but through a modern feminist lens.
-In the original, Pygmalion, having scorned all living woman and womanhood itself, works tirelessly to create a statue of ‘the most perfect and beautiful woman in the world’, and as a reward for his hard work, Aphrodite grants the statue life and the pair fall in love and live happily ever after…
+In the original Pygmalion, found in Ovid’s Metamorphoses, Pygmalion having scorned all living woman and womanhood itself, works tirelessly to create a statue of ‘the most perfect and beautiful woman in the world’’.
+As a reward for his hard work, Aphrodite grants the statue life and the pair fall in love and live happily ever after…

-We are bringing this out-dated tale into the modern day and looking at the deep-rooted issues present in both Ovid’s version and our own society.
+We update this tale by looking at the deep-rooted issues present in both Ovid’s version and our own society.
 Malion is ultimately a tale about men in groups and how they foster in each other an identity which is inherently misogynistic and oppressive, more than often encouraging acts of violence.
-We follow Ovid in highlighting the othering of women and showing man’s thoughts on his positions and entitlements.
-We re-examine objectification, personhood, and female autonomy in a patriarchal society.
-Where we differ is in the presenting Malion as a hero protagonist.
-He is simply a man with a choice to make; play the man, or see humanity.
+We follow Ovid’s othering of women, re-examining the objectification, personhood, and autonomy of women as understood by men, within our patriarchal society.
+Malion is not a protagonist, he is simply a man with a choice to make; play the man, or see humanity.

 Focusing on masculinity, the pressures, fixation on the feminine, and the ‘rewards’ associated with it, this play was written as a response to the backlash against the slogan “All men are r*pists” which simply states, “Not all men”.
 Malion aims to discredit that latter slogan and say “Yes all men, all men bear responsibility for r*pe” whether that be for the act or its encouragement through a masculine identity.

-Malion is a play that follows Tired Horses ethos of inspiring change.
-Through a raw presentation of the reality of masculine socialisation, Malion hopes to encourage men to reflect upon their own harmful behaviours and take action to change themselves and the men around them.
+Based on conversations with men, social media comments, internet forums, classroom conversations as reported by teachers, focus groups with men and women, personal experience and conversations we have heard in every day life, we hope to present a raw presentation of the reality of masculine socialisation.
+Malion hopes to encourage men to reflect upon their own harmful behaviours and take action to change themselves and the men around them.

 Research and development